Coffee’s first introduction into the human species is difficult to pinpoint, but there’s a few interesting stories which explain how.

 One of the stories of how coffee first came to be discovered is through the tale of a goat herder, named Kaldi.
 The story goes that Kaldi realised his goats were full of energy and didn’t sleep at night after eating some red berries from a particular tree.
 He tried some for himself and was surprised by what he found.

 He took his findings to the local monastery, where they chucked the berries into a fire, claiming nonsense.
-But of course, the beautiful coffee roasting smell that we’re all familiar with filled the monastery, and how can you ignore that.
+But naturally, that beautiful coffee roasting smell that we’re all familiar with filled the monastery.
+Nonsense or not, nobody can ignore that smell.

 The monks made a drink out of the beans.
 They found that they stayed very alert through the arduous hours of their evening prayers.
 Amazed by this, they sat around the fire drinking coffee all night long.